3 ways to get in on digital transformation

-Get the clear-cut facts about how you and your organisation can quickly and safely get started with digital transformation.
+Get the clear-cut facts about how you and your organization can quickly get started with digital transformation.

 With these questions providing you the right mindset, let’s dive into the recipe of how you can get in on digital transformation:

-The task force would ideally be comprised of team members from different departments of your organisation—like consulting, operations, sales, finance, legal, and so on.
-The group will have to map out needs, research solutions, find innovation platforms, build bridges between departments and between the organisation and several technologies.
+The task force would ideally be comprised of team members from different departments of your organization—like consulting, operations, sales, finance, and legal.
+The group should map out needs, research solutions, find innovation platforms, build bridges between departments and between the organization and several technologies.

-This is a top-down approach, counting on the trickle down effect of eminent leadership on the rest of the organisation.
-As the stakeholders and leadership provide the funding, when all is said and done, it is only natural to involve them and get buy-in on your digital transformation venture.
+This is a top-down approach, counting on the effect of eminent leadership on the rest of the organization.

-As most organisations tend to have some form of hierarchy, as well as a chain of command (but not as strict and unforgiving as the military version, of course), it makes sense to bring the upper echelons to “your side,” thereby enforcing guidelines to every nook and cranny of your organisation.
+As most organizations tend to have some form of hierarchy, it makes sense to bring the upper echelons to “your side,” thereby introducing guidelines to every nook and cranny of your organization.

-Making your coworkers and teammates organically start working with digitally disrupting technologies and work processes is a smart and gentle way of doing things.
-And as you already are in the landscape of HR, you should utilise well-known methods like Agile and Lean to inject some turbo into the process.
+Making your co-workers and teammates organically start working with digitally disrupting technologies and work processes is a smart and gentle way of doing things.
+And as you already are in the landscape of HR, you should utilize well-known methods like Agile and Lean to inject some turbo into the process.

 As mentioned, enabling your co-workers to start working naturally with new and exciting digital solutions will eventually make them care about and contribute to developing new and smart technology in their own right.
 Which again will serve to fuel your lead in the digital transformation game.